Metropolitan Access and Parking Strategy

 Staff wishing to park at; Royal Perth Hospital, King Edward Memorial Hospital and Fremantle Hospital are required to have a permit.
 Please see parking permits for instructions on how to apply.

 If you park at the QEII site please refer to the parking information at the QEII website.

 If you park at Fiona Stanley Hospital refer to parking information at the FSH website.

 Osborne Park Hospital and Rockingham General Hospital also operate independent staff parking permit systems.
 Please contact the respective hospitals directly for further information.

-Subsidised parking is available for patients attending Fiona Stanley, Fremantle, King Edward Memorial, Princess Margaret, Royal Perth, and Sir Charles Gairdner Hospitals, according to specific criteria.
+Subsidised parking is available for patients attending Fiona Stanley, Fremantle, King Edward Memorial, Perth Children's Hospital, Royal Perth, and Sir Charles Gairdner Hospitals, according to specific criteria.
 More information is available through the hospital websites or by contacting the Social Work Department of the relevant hospital.